RedWebGames/Cyberix3D/README.md

 The Cyberix3D website contains the original Adobe Flash Cyberix3D engine, forums, games, blogs, and more!
 ## Cyberix3D Wiki
 Wiki: http://wiki.gamemaker3d.com (Open Source)

 Github wiki: https://github.com/cyberix3d/Cyberix3D/wiki

 The Cyberix3D wiki helps you learn how to use the Cyberix3D engine **(Adobe Flash Version)**.
 This wiki is also open source so you can help build the Cyberix3D Wiki.

+The Github wiki explains what we are doing to create the new html5 engine.
 ## Examples
 ###### (Currently No Examples Available)
 -